cook4me/android/project-guidelines.md

 - Each PR must be linked to the corresponding issue.
 - You can use the Draft PR, if you want an early review
-- For the reviewer, you can prefix your comments with a keyword that indicating the kind of comment it is, here is a short list of keywords :
+- For the reviewer, you can prefix your comments with a keyword that indicating the kind of comment it is, here is a short list of keywords:
     - Important
     - Nitpick
     - Question